Skip to content

 Terminal window

-docker compose --profile monitoring up --build -d
+docker compose -f docker-compose.single-node.yml --profile monitoring up --build -d

 This starts Ironflow (with SQLite) and Prometheus.
 Check the logs for your admin credentials: